 If you wish to evoke a tranquil atmosphere, light blue, lilac, pastel yellow, and white are excellent for doing so.
 Paler Petunia varieties, such as ‘Blue Vein’ or ‘Beautiful French Vanilla’, can feature subtle, darker markings, which can help break up your colour scheme, without drawing focus away from other plants.

 For a bold colour scheme, choose shades that lie opposite to one another on the colour wheel.
 Possible pairings include purple and yellow, red and green, and blue and orange.
 Presenting trailing, funnel-shaped blooms, Surfinias are available in an array of colours, so will make an unfailing choice for your garden.

 Seeds and plug plants each come with their positives and negatives.
 Seeds can be considerably cheaper than plug plants, yet they are harder to grow.
 They require more time and care, and unfortunately germination isn’t guaranteed.

-Unlike seeds, plug plants can be expensive; this particularly applies to larger plants, as their roots are more established.
 However, plug plants can fill a flower bed with pretty blooms within a matter of weeks; making them a convenient option.